a1eph-9/monolit/README.md

 Monolit is a simple, secure and useful commandline tool used for storing personal information.
 Useful for people who want a relatively lightweight and versatile password storage utility, with a integrated random password generator.
 It currently only has support for linux systems.

 ## Features
-* Make, edit and securely erase MLDB databases
+* Create, edit and securely erase MLDB databases
 * Customisable random password generation
 * Securely store personal information offline